 Dubai government has made important changes in the existing law of debt defaulting.
 The long-awaited law was passed early 2017.
 These changes were made to diminish the fear of investors and attract more foreign investment.
-Previously UAE did not have modern bankruptcy regulations, which made it difficult for companies to restructure or wind up.
-Under existing legislation, an unpaid debt or the issue of a bounced cheque can result in jail time.
-But last year a new legislation was passed which now allows businessmen to apply for bankruptcy.
+Previously, UAE did not have modern bankruptcy regulations, which made it difficult for companies to restructure or wind up.
+Under existing legislation, unpaid debt or the issue of a bounced cheque can result in jail time.
+But last year new legislation was passed which now allows businessmen to apply for bankruptcy.
 This law is applicable to all offshore and free zone companies, except for Dubai International Finance Centre (DIFC) and Abu Dhabi Global Market, as they have their own insolvency regulation.

 Changes in the law: